TheRacetrack/racetrack/docs/development/plugins-job-types.md

     - `deployed_by_racetrack_version` - version of the Racetrack that has been used to build this image.

-    As it is built for every individual job, if there's any logic that depends on the specific job manifest should be done here and not in the previous step.
+    The templated Dockerfile will be built by Racetrack.
+The final image should contain the wrapper code, the source code of a job as well as any individual logic that depends on the specific job manifest.

-6. Create an appropriate `plugin.py`
+5. Create an appropriate `plugin.py`

     `plugin.py` describes the Plugin class - to be considered a job type, your `plugin.py` must at minimum implements the `job_types` method as described here in [the documentation of all available hooks.](./developing-plugins.md#supported-hooks)

-7. Create a `.racetrackignore`
+6. Create a `.racetrackignore`

     Files not needed for the plugin should be added to the `.racetrackignore` file.

-8. Bundle plugin into a zipfile with `racetrack plugin bundle`
+7. Bundle plugin into a zipfile with `racetrack plugin bundle`

 ## Wrapper Principles